Green-Screen/Creations/Modules/TerminalService/API Reference.md

 There are built in protections such as a timeout for remote functions and whether or not function callbacks can yield

--RemoteEvent/UnreliableEvent
+--_RemoteEvent/UnreliableEvent_
 Remote Event are virtually untouched but one thing they allow are multiple connections such as binding multiple functions to a event.

---Remote Function
+--_Remote Function_
-Remote functions will return a tuple.
-DidExpire:Boolean, Result:any?
-DidExpire will mark if the function hit the timeout limit.
-A warning will also be raised while the value will be returned as nil and DidExpire as true
+Remote functions will return a tuple. ``DidExpire:Boolean, Result:any?`` DidExpire will mark if the function hit the timeout limit or a rate limit error.
+A warning/error will also be raised while the value will be returned as nil and DidExpire as true

 The CanRemoteFunctionsYield determins if a function has a yielding line to skip over.
 "A feature of coroutines"